Staff

 Saori Shiraki

 After building a career overseas, she joined RESTAR after getting married and having a baby.
-A mother of three, she has been swimming since she was a child and loves swimming pools and beaches.
+A mother of three, loves swimming pools and beaches.

 After building a career overseas, she joined RESTAR after getting married and having a baby.
-A mother of three, she has been swimming since she was a child and loves swimming pools and beaches.
+A mother of three, loves swimming pools and beaches.

 Shorter working hours